-First, Springboard Grants are matching grants while Project Grants are direct grants.
-An applicant applying for Springboard Grants for the first time must demonstrate that it has secured or will secure a cash income of not less than HK\$1 million, of which not less than HK\$250,000 is non-government sponsorships and/or donations for matching for its proposal.
-Each successful applicant of Springboard Grants may apply for a second Springboard Grant and the amount of cash income required shall be of not less than HK\$1 million, of which not less than HK\$250,000 is non-government sponsorships and/or donations for matching for its proposal.
-For Project Grants, there is no minimum amount set on cash income.
+First, Springboard Grant is a matching grant while Project Grant is a direct grant.
+An applicant applying for Springboard Grant for the first time must demonstrate that it has secured or will secure a cash income of not less than \$750,000 Hong Kong Dollars, of which not less than \$250,000 Hong Kong Dollars is non-government sponsorships and/or donations in cash for matching for its proposal.
+Each successful applicant of Springboard Grant may apply for a second Springboard Grant, following the same requirements of cash income.
+For Project Grant, there is no minimum amount set on cash income.

-Second, Springboard Grants intend to support non-profit proposals which are designed to elevate applicants to a higher level of professional performance with enhanced deliverables capable of contributing to the four objectives of the ACDFS (viz. capacity development, programme/content development, audience building and arts education).
-Project Grants intend to support non-profit proposals of high artistic/professional merit that fulfil one or more of the objectives of capacity development, programme/content development, audience building and arts education.
+Second, Springboard Grant is intended to support non-profit proposals which are designed to elevate applicants to a higher level of professional performance with enhanced deliverables capable of contributing to the four objectives of the ACDFS (viz. capacity development, programme/content development, audience building and arts education).
+Project Grant is intended to support non-profit proposals of high artistic/professional merit that fulfil one or more of the objectives of capacity development, programme/content development, audience building and arts education.

 Third, should a second Springboard Grant application be approved, the successful applicant is not eligible to apply for any further Springboard Grant.
-Upon completion of the proposal funded by the second Springboard Grant, subject to the recommendation of the ACAD, the successful applicant would be admitted as Graduated Springboard Grantee eligible for applying for the
+Upon completion of the proposal funded by the second Springboard Grant, subject to the recommendation of the Advisory Committee on Arts Development (ACAD), the successful applicant would be admitted as

-Art Development Matching Grants Scheme2.
-For Project Grants, there is no limitation on the frequency of application.
+Graduated Springboard Grantee eligible for applying for the Art Development Matching Grants Scheme1.
+For Project Grant, there is no limitation on the frequency of application.

-Unless otherwise approved by the Government, the funding period of first Springboard Grants and Project Grants may last for a maximum period of two years.
-For second Springboard Grants, the maximum funding period is three years.
+Unless otherwise approved by the Government, the funding period of first Springboard Grant and Project Grant may last for a maximum period of two years.
+For second Springboard Grant, the maximum funding period is three years.

-4. What is the apportionment of the annual provisions between Springboard Grants and Project Grants?
+4. What is the apportionment of the annual provisions between Springboard Grant and Project Grant?

-The ACDFS does not set a fixed apportionment of funds between Springboard Grants and Project Grants.
+The ACDFS does not set a fixed apportionment of funds between Springboard Grant and Project Grant.
 All applications, no matter to which category of grants they belong, will be assessed and selected on merit.